ksahib/Music-Player/README.md

 Native Windows music player app developed in flutter.
-Currently has most of the basic functionalities.
+Currently, it has most of the basic functionalities.
 Inspired by Spotify's UI.
+I made this app to learn flutter

 Main page:
 ![image](https://github.com/user-attachments/assets/afbe390c-7f01-49eb-b704-c3a998424216)